-- 9.1.3.3 While the benchmark requires the configuration of storage sufficient to hold the requisite recovery data as specified in Clause 9.1.3, it does not explicitly require the demonstration of rollforward recovery except as required by the ACID tests (See Clause 5.3.13.19). - 9.1.3.4 The storage that is required to be priced includes: - storage required to execute the benchmark; - storage to hold recovery data; - storage and media needed to assure that the test database meets the ACID requirements; - storage used to hold optional staging area data. - 9.1.3.5 All storage required for the priced system must be present on the tested system. - 9.1.4 Additional Operational Components - 9.1.4.1 Additional products that might be included on a customer installed configuration, such as operator consoles and magnetic tape drives, are also to be included in the priced system if explicitly required for the operation, administration, or maintenance, of the priced system.

-- 9.1.4.2 Copies of the software, on appropriate media, and a software load device, if required for initial load or maintenance updates, must be included. - 9.1.4.3 The price of an Uninterruptible Power Supply, if specifically contributing to a durability solution, must be included. - 9.1.4.4 The price of all cables used to connect components of the system (except as noted in Clause9.1.2.2) must be included. - 9.2 Allowable Substitution - 9.2.1 Substitution is defined as a deliberate act to replace components of the Priced Configuration by the Test Sponsor as a result of failing the availability requirements of the TPC Pricing Specification version 1 or when the Part Number for a component changes. - 9.2.2 Some hardware components of the Priced Configuration may be substituted after the Test Sponsor has demonstrated to the Auditor's satisfaction that the substituting components do not negatively impact the reported TPC-DS Performance Metric.
+- 9.1.3 Database Storage - 9.1.3.1 The storage that is required to be priced includes: - storage required to execute the benchmark; - storage and media needed to assure that the test database meets the data accessibility requirements; - storage used to hold optional staging area data. - 9.1.3.2 All storage required for the priced system must be present on the tested system. - 9.1.4 Additional Operational Components - 9.1.4.1 Additional products that might be included on a customer installed configuration, such as operator consoles and magnetic tape drives, are also to be included in the priced system if explicitly required for the operation, administration, or maintenance, of the priced system. - 9.1.4.2 Copies of the software, on appropriate media, and a software load device, if required for initial load or maintenance updates, must be included. - 9.1.4.3 The price of an Uninterruptible Power Supply, if specifically contributing to a durability solution, must be included. - 9.1.4.4 The price of all cables used to connect components of the system (except as noted in Clause 9.1.2.2) must be included. - 9.2 Allowable Substitution - 9.2.1 Substitution is defined as a deliberate act to replace components of the Priced Configuration by the Test Sponsor as a result of failing the availability requirements of the TPC Pricing Specification version 1 or when the Part Number for a component changes. - 9.2.2 Some hardware components of the Priced Configuration may be substituted after the Test Sponsor has demonstrated to the Auditor's satisfaction that the substituting components do not negatively impact the reported TPC-DS Performance Metric.
 All Substitutions must be reported in the Report and noted in the Auditor's Attestation Letter.
 The following hardware component may be substituted: - Durable Medium